Nicholas McCarthy Whistler1

 Last Edited=10 May 2011

-He gained the rank of Captain in 1814 in the service of the Royal Navy.2 He was created 1st Baronet Lyons [U.K.] on 29 July 1814.2 He gained the rank of Vice-Admiral of the White.2 He was invested as a Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.).2 He was invested as a Knight Commander, Hanoverian Order (K.C.H.).2 He fought in the Crimean War in 1855, in command of the Mediterranean Fleet.2 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.).2 He was created 1st Baron Lyons, of Christchurch, co.
+He gained the rank of Captain in 1814 in the Royal Navy.2 He was created 1st Baronet Lyons [U.K.] on 29 July 1814.2 He gained the rank of Vice-Admiral of the White.2 He was appointed Knight Grand Cross, Order of St. Michael and St. George (G.C.M.G.)2 He was appointed Knight Commander, Hanoverian Order (K.C.H.)2 He fought in the Crimean War in 1855, in command of the Mediterranean Fleet.2 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.)2 He was created 1st Baron Lyons, of Christchurch, co.
 Hants [U.K.] on 25 June 1856.2

 Children of Vice-Admiral Edmund Lyons, 1st Baron Lyons and Augusta Louisa Rogers